Dasaavawar/Flask_API_Restful_Tutorial/Flask_API_Restful_Taller_01/README.md

-# Taller API Flask
+# Tutorial 01 API Flask
-API RESTful en Flask.
-Este es el código del taller para crear una API REST con Flask, se crea un CRUD básico y se almacenan los datos en base de datos utilizando el ORM SQLAlchemy.
+API RESTful in Flask.
+This is the code from tutorial to create an API REST with Flask, it's a basic CRUD and data can be stored in the database by using SQLAlchemy's ORM.